Skip to content

 Another issue is that the pan takes a while to reach a good temperature.
 Because it is cast iron, it heats up more slowly than, for example, a carbon steel wok.
 You need to be patient in letting it get hot before you add the ingredients, or you’ll find that it doesn’t sizzle.

 The other major downside is the price.
-Le Creuset equipment is not cheap, even if you buy it second-hand, we’ll look more at the cost later.
+Le Creuset equipment is not cheap, even if you buy it second-hand.
+We’ll look into the cost later.

 How Big Is a Le Creuset Wok?